edibotopic/edibotopic-website/content/diary/_index.md

 I spent two weeks in The Hague on a company sprint.
 It's always a long time to be in a hotel where everyone at breakfast has a lanyard.

-I presented on: the use of video in documentation; a small problem that could be solved with GitHub actions; a large, secret documentation project.
+I presented on: the use of video in documentation; a small problem that could be solved with automation; a large, complex documentation project.

 It was my first time live-presenting for over six months, after many years of doing it routinely.
 The usual nerves surprised me at first, but I think it all went OK.
-There were moments where I felt a "warmth" from the audience.
+There were moments where I felt a palpable "warmth" from the audience.

 What is that?

-I have a certain approach to presenting that is heavily influenced by my background in teaching and research.
+I have a certain approach to presenting that is heavily influenced by my experiences in teaching and research.
 This could be a strength, as long as I adapt it appropriately to my new context.

 ## Directness